 Irving B. Harris Professor in Psychology and Psychiatry

-Jean Decety is a leading scholar on the social neuroscience of empathy, morality and prosocial behavior, as well as other topics related to neurobiological underpinnings of social cognition.
+Jean Decety is a leading scholar on the social and developmental neuroscience of empathy, moral judgment, sensitivity to justice and prosocial behavior, as well as other topics related to how we feel, think and behave in social situations.

-Decety is an executive committee member of the Center for Cognitive and Social Neuroscience, and a member of the Committee on Neurobiology, and of the Center for Integrative Neuroscience and Neuroengineering.
-He is editor of the journal Social Neuroscience and serves on the editorial boards of Development and Psychopathology, Neuropsychologia, Frontiers in Emotion, as well as the Scientific World Journal in the domain of higher-level brain function.
+Decety is a member of the Committee on Neurobiology.
+He is the founding editor of the journal Social Neuroscience and serves on the editorial boards of Development and Psychopathology, Neuropsychologia and Frontiers in Emotion.
 He is the co-founder of the Society for Social Neuroscience.